liam2/liam2/doc/usersguide/source/import.rst

 This will load all the fields of the household entity in "*household.csv*" and load from "person.csv" only the fields listed above.
 The data will be converted (if necessary) to the type declared.
-In this case, person.csv should contain the following columns (not necessarily in this order): period, id, age, male, workstate, civilstate, partner_id.
+In this case, person.csv should contain at least the following columns (not necessarily in this order): period, id, age, male, workstate, civilstate, partner_id.

 If the fields of an entity are scattered in several files, you can use the "files" key to list them, as in *example 4* ::